arawind/blogjs/posts/Welcome.md

     * Modified the node application to convert this file into html
 4. Use Express to serve http requests
     * Routing has been added, the posts are now accessible via /posts/<extensionless-filename>
+5. Add a webhook from GitHub
+    * Whenever a new push is received, GitHub sends the event details which is used to pull the current branch
+    * HMAC verification of the event details is done to prevent DOS attacks causing unnecessary pulls